ferpetrelli/live-statics/README.md

 Notice the Projects list.
 It's just a simple loop within an Eloquent model collection.

-On the second link, it's also a collection, but instead of Eloquent, it's using our mocked models.
-It's using the same views and controller.
+The second link, is also a collection, but instead of Eloquent it's using our mocked models.
+Views and controller are the same for both URL's.

 # Install